chuajiesheng/twitter-sentiment-analysis/step_3/README.md

 ```

 This classification is decent but it is starting to overfit with the test error and train error gap increaing to `0.19`.
+But the gap with a 50 estimators seems to be lower that one with 10 estimators.
-The overfitting started partly because the small training and testing size but too much emphasing on the small dataset.
+The overfitting started partly because the small training and testing size.

 ## Downsampling + RandomForestClassifier (even more estimator) + more LWIC values